Diyanateoh/AMI-mortality-risk-stratification-AI/README.md

 # AMI-mortality-risk-stratification-AI

-This repository contains code and documentation for multi-timepoint mortality risk stratification in patients with acute myocardial infarction (AMI), developed using supervised regression and unsupervised clustering approaches.
+This repository contains code and documentation for a two-stage mortality risk stratification approach in patients with acute myocardial infarction (AMI), integrating supervised regression and unsupervised clustering approaches.

 ## Objectives